My Quiet Kitchen

 Author: Lori Rasmussen, My Quiet Kitchen

-This antioxidant-rich tofu smoothie is creamy, refreshing, and full of nutrients!
+This tofu smoothie is creamy, refreshing, and full of nutrients!
 Made with silken tofu, blueberries, raspberries, cacao, fresh greens, and spirulina, it's one of the healthiest smoothies around...and delicious!
-Naturally vegan and gluten-free; great for post-workout recovery or anytime your body needs a boost of antioxidants.
+Naturally vegan and gluten-free; great for post-workout recovery or anytime your need a nutritious boost.

 Servings: 1 serving